sebastianchristopher/Java8OCANotes/README.md

 	}
 }
 ```
+* `IllegalStateException`  Usually thrown by the application.
+Signals that a method has been invoked at an illegal or inappropriate time.
+In other words, the Java environment or Java application is not in an appropriate state for the requested operation.
 * `NullPointerException` - thrown by the JVM when there is a null reference where an object is required - instance variables and methods must be called on a non-null reference

 ```java